 - paper filter bags

 - and a rubber stopper for the brewing container

 Toddy has fewer pieces, which makes the maintenance and operation simpler, Filtron has a couple of pieces more which are supposed to improve brewing experience.
-The design with a grounds guard and the water container are meant to keep the coffee from floating.
-This, in turn, ensures faster and complete saturation.
+The design with a grounds guard and the water container are meant to keep the coffee grounds from floating.
+This design ensures faster and complete saturation.

 OXO Good Grips Cold Brew Coffee Maker

 The cold brew coffee maker from Oxo is relatively new on the market, but it is as good as the older products from Toddy and Filtron.

 There are a couple of improvements that I liked at this brewer, compared to the other two.